7RU7H/CTFs/HackTheBox/Retired-Machines/Bucket/Bucket-Helped-Through.md

 Alh4zr3d points out a trick to figure out how to: Clarify host OS version from webserver version?

-[S3 Amazo Augmented Definitions](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html): *"Amazon Simple Storage Service (Amazon S3) is an object storage service - [using Amazon S3 storage classes](https://docs.aws.amazon.com/AmazonS3/latest/userguide/storage-class-intro.html) that offers industry-leading scalability, data availability, security, and performance.
+[S3 Amazon Augmented Definitions](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html): *"Amazon Simple Storage Service (Amazon S3) is an object storage service - [using Amazon S3 storage classes](https://docs.aws.amazon.com/AmazonS3/latest/userguide/storage-class-intro.html) that offers industry-leading scalability, data availability, security, and performance.
 Customers of all sizes and industries can use Amazon S3 to store and protect any amount of data for a range of use cases, such as data lakes, websites, mobile applications, backup and restore, archive, enterprise applications, IoT devices, and big data analytics.
 Amazon S3 provides management features so that you can optimize, organize, and configure access to your data to meet your specific business, organizational, and compliance requirements."*

 Al ask: What should we poke at or look for vulnerabililty-wise?
 My answers: